+The information contained in this communication is confidential, may be attorney-client privileged, may constitute inside information, and is intended only for

+JEE

-The information contained in this communication is confidential, may be attorney-client privileged, may constitute inside information, and is intended only for the use of the addressee.
-It is the property of <=r> JEE Unauthorized use, disclosure or copying of this communication or any part thereof is strictly prohibited and may be unlawful.
-If you have received this communication in error, please notify us immediately by return e-mail or by e-mail to jeevacation@gmail.com <mailto:jeevacation@gmail.com>, and destroy this communication and all copies thereof, including all attachments. copyright -all rights reserved
+Unauthorized use= disclosure or copying of this communication or any part thereof is str=ctly prohibited and may be unlawful.
+If you have received this commu=ication in error, please notify us immediately by return e-mail or by e-mail to jeevacation@gmail.com <mailto:jeevacation@gmail.com> , and destroy this communication and all copies thereo=, including all attachments. copyright -all rights reserved